raulaltosaar/a-very-real-looper/README.md

 Navigate to the Unity/Assets/Scenes folder in this repo and open the AVRL.unity file.
 This is where the magic begins.
 Check out the scene hierarchy to get a basic sense of what is going on.
 Inside the **[CameraRig]** GameObject, Controller (left)/(right) contain all of the VR controller interaction scripts (also accessible via ./Assets/Scripts).
 Inside the **Trigger** GameObject we have all of our 3D models that act like triggers and have corresponding scripts attached to them.
 These triggers are broken up into:

 - **OneShots** that trigger samples in Ableton.
 These can't be looped.
 - **NotesAndEffects** that trigger specific MIDI notes in Ableton and enable VR controller position data to control audio effects affecting those MIDI notes.
+These can be looped.
 - **Textures** that trigger ambient samples in Ableton.
 These can be looped.
 - **ClipsAndeffects** that trigger MIDI clips in Ableton.
 These can be looped.

+The Looper is essentially played in Unity with the HTC Vive controllers.
+Interaction is relatively straightforward:

+- Hit a trigger with your controller to play a sound.
+Haptic feedback will fire while you are inside the trigger (haptic feedback is what makes the Looper playable without a headset).
+- While inside of a trigger, press the **[Menu](https://www.vive.com/us/support/vive/category_howto/about-the-controllers.html)** button on your controller to loop the sound that is currently playing (if it can be looped).
+- To end the loop, put your controller back inside the currently looping trigger and press the Menu button again.
+- To move a trigger into a new position in real-world space, hold the **[Grip](https://www.vive.com/us/support/vive/category_howto/about-the-controllers.html)** button, move the controller into a trigger, and then hold the **[Trigger](https://www.vive.com/us/support/vive/category_howto/about-the-controllers.html)** button.
+You have now grabbed the 3D audio trigger and can move it wherever you want.
+To drop the trigger into its new location, release your grip on the Trigger button, pull the controller out of the trigger, and finally release the Grip button.

 ## TODO